shambhavipriyam/covid_communityMH/index.md

 ## Get in touch with mental health professionals
 You can contact the persons mentioned here directly and schedule a conversation with them.
-You can also fill the form and we will get in touch with you. [[LINK](https://forms.gle/1BwEE94jK5uoBAtX6)]
+You can also fill out the form and we will get in touch with you. [[LINK](https://forms.gle/1BwEE94jK5uoBAtX6)]

-1. [Mrigtrishna Rathore](https://www.instagram.com/mrigtrishna_rathore/) - _What you can therapy sessions_<br />
+1. [Mrigtrishna Rathore](https://www.instagram.com/mrigtrishna_rathore/) - _Pay what you can therapy sessions_<br />
   Contact: [Instagram](https://www.instagram.com/mrigtrishna_rathore/)
 2. [Prachi Desai Shah](https://www.instagram.com/prachidesai1410/) <br />
   Contact: Email - prachidesaishah@gmail.com, Phone - +91 99875 94548

 ### Other low-cost therapy
-1. Therapize.india: Free 1:1 online counselling sessions conducted in English.
-Registation open begining of the week.
-[REGISTRATION LINK](https://calendly.com/therapize/probono?month=2021-05) **NO DATESIN MAY**
+1. Therapize.india: Free 1:1 online counseling sessions conducted in English.
+Registration open beginning of the week.
+[REGISTRATION LINK](https://calendly.com/therapize/probono?month=2021-05) **NO DATES IN MAY**
 2. [Dr. Prerna Kohli](https://www.instagram.com/drprernakohli.in/): One session of free counseling, by associates of Dr. Kohli, after which you can take additional counseling at very nominal charges. <br />
 [REGISTRATION LINK](https://www.mindtribe.in/free-counseling)
 3. [With Love We Care](https://withlovewecare.in/): Free mental health support. <br />